bakhyt/kazakh-extrinsic-plagiarism-detection/3-model-training/README.md

 # Model Training

-This folder documents the training of several state-of-the-art transformer-based models on both [English](../2-dataset) and [Kazakh](../2-dataset) datasets for extrinsic plagiarism detection.
-The primary goal is to identify the model that best detects plagiarism in Kazakh texts.
+This folder documents the training of several state-of-the-art transformer-based models on our prepared datasets from the [2-dataset](../2-dataset) folder.
+We train separate models using the Kazakh dataset and the English dataset.
+The primary goal is to identify the model that best detects plagiarism in Kazakh texts, while the English model serves as a performance benchmark.

 ## 🧠 Trained Models